 shy, meek, scared of life.
 Since those days

-we matured, we’re now more independent,
+we matured, were now more independent,

 self-confident, self-assured women.